 - Withholding Tax(WHT): For funds arranged from Foreign Bank, Importer has to pay WHT on the interest amount.

-Documents at the time of taking Fresh / Rollover of Buyers Credit
+Documents for Availing Fresh / Rollover Buyers Credit

 - Request Letter giving complete import details and along with it authority to debit charges